ONLYOFFICE/onlyoffice-liferay/README.md

 ## Installing ONLYOFFICE Document Server

 You will need an instance of ONLYOFFICE Document Server that is resolvable and connectable both from Liferay and any end clients.
-If that is not the case, use the official ONLYOFFICE Document Server documetnations page: [Document Server for Linux](http://helpcenter.onlyoffice.com/server/linux/document/linux-installation.aspx).
+If that is not the case, use the official ONLYOFFICE Document Server documetnation page: [Document Server for Linux](http://helpcenter.onlyoffice.com/server/linux/document/linux-installation.aspx).
 ONLYOFFICE Document Server must also be able to POST to Liferay directly.

 The easiest way to start an instance of ONLYOFFICE Document Server is to use [Docker](https://github.com/onlyoffice/Docker-DocumentServer).